 When you get pinched, try not to react by shaking your hand or trying to shake off your hermit crab.
 If they’re latched onto your finger, none of that will help get it to release you.

-So, you’ll only scare the hermit crab more and possibly hurt it due to a fall.
+You’ll only scare the hermit crab more and possibly hurt it due to a fall.

 What Happens If A Hermit Crab Pinches You?